elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 ### Solutions

-* Use the [Data Stewardship Wizard (DSW)](https://ds-wizard.org/), the ELIXIR-CONVERGE-supported DMP wizard, to create a machine-actionable DMP for federated studies.
+* Use the {% tool "data-stewardship-wizard" %}, the ELIXIR-CONVERGE-supported DMP wizard, to create a machine-actionable DMP for federated studies.
 DSW implements the maDMP standard, allowing you to export your plan in JSON or PDF.
 Select an ELIXIR/CONVERGE knowledge model, answer the guided questions and export the plan for inclusion in your project records and RO-Crate.
-You can also use your institution's [DMPonline](https://dmponline.dcc.ac.uk/) service.
+You can also use your institution's {% tool "dmponline" %} service.
 See the RDMkit guidance on [data management planning](/data_management_plan) {% cite RDMKit_dmp %}.

-* Capture dataset-level metadata with RO-Crate 1.2 or the Five-Safes RO-Crate profile.
+* Capture dataset-level metadata with {% tool "research-object-crate" %} or the Five-Safes RO-Crate profile.
 The Workflow-Run RO-Crate (Process Run Crate) profile {% cite rocrate_workflow %} formalises provenance for computational workflows.
 Full implementations for secure TRE contexts are available in the Five Safes RO-Crate record (Zenodo) {% cite rocrate_fivesafes2023 %}.

   <details>
   <summary>Example: minimal ro-crate-metadata.json for a federated training run</summary>